feabhas/cmake-host/README.md

 This is normal: just close the warning popup and use the debug icon commands at the top manage the debug system.
 The icons are (from left to right):
    * **continue** **stop over** **step into**  **step return** **restart** **quit**

-When working with QEMU additional debug launch tasks are available from the drop down list at the top of the debug view:

-   * **QEMU debug** for a debug session with graphic WMS window
-   * **QEMU nographic debug** for a debug session without the graphic WMS window
-   * **QEMU serial debug** for a debug session using the serial port

-Note that when using the debugger with a serial port you must use an external Linux terminal to run Telnet and must have the graphic WMS window displayed.

 # Building an exercise solution